-- Slide the included AP Racing brake pads into the calipers.
-They should fit snugly, but you should not have to hammer them in.
-Also make sure the pads are sitting flush with the top surface of the disc.
-If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - Using a 6mm hex wrench, reinstall the pad retention bolts removed in Step 7 above.
-Torque to 11 ft/lbs (15Nm)
+- This system comes standard with our pad tension kits in order to reduce rattle and keep the pads as low on the disc as possible.
+We do not recommend using the standard pad retaining blocks (located in the caliper boxes) due to slight pad overhang on this application. - Using a 6mm hex wrench, remove the two pad bolts securing the pad tension blocks/springs from the top of the caliper. - Slide your new brake pads into the calipers.
+If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - Using a 6mm hex wrench, reinstall the pad tension blocks removed in Step 8 above.
+Torque to 11 ft/lbs (15Nm).
+Make sure the pads are sitting just slightly above the OD of the disc as pictured.